Shivanshuk186/training_project/README.md

 tensorflow

-You can install them using pip:
+You can install them all using pip:

 pip install PyPDF2 numpy scikit-learn tensorflow

 🚀 Setup and Usage
-Prepare your files:
+Prepare Your Files:

 Create a folder named pdfs in the same directory as the script.

 Place all the PDF files you want the chatbot to learn from inside this pdfs folder.

-Run the script:
+Run the Script:

 Open a terminal or command prompt.